Jump to

 The primary emphasis for resident education is on-the-job teaching at the PACS workstation during sub-specialty rotations.
 The majority of these rotations take place at University of Utah settings, both at the main hospital and integrated clinical settings including the Huntsman Cancer Institute, the Clinical Neurosciences Center and The Orthopedic Center.
 In addition, training occurs at Primary Children's Hospital and the Salt Lake City Veteran's Administration hospital.
 A core curriculum provides comprehensive coverage of important topics for resident training.
 This lecture/seminar schedule is on a two-year repeating basis.

 Every resident attends the American Institute for Radiologic Pathology during the PGY-4 year; tuition and a travel stipend are provided.
 A Physics course is offered every spring and is integrated into case-conferences, lectures and rotations.
-Interactive educational websites and software including StatDx® and RadPrimer® are available for independent learning.
+Interactive educational websites and software including STATdx®, RADPrimer®, SIR Residency Essentials and Fundamentals are available for independent learning.
 An individual educational fund is provided for each resident for books and electronic educational materials.
 Residents are provided a travel stipend for meetings to support the presentation of scholarly activity.

 PGY-5 through PGY-6

-Rotations at the University of Utah Medical Center, George E. Wahlen VA Medical Center, the Huntsman Cancer Center, and Primary Children’s Hospital.
+Rotations at the University of Utah Hospital, George E. Wahlen VA Medical Center, the Huntsman Cancer Institute, and Primary Children’s Hospital.
 We allot time for research and rotations with pediatric interventional radiology, neurosurgery/interventional radiology, and vascular ultrasound.
 Each site provides unique patient populations and patient care challenges.
-Given the location of the University of Utah, the program sees patients from the entire Intermountain West, with referrals from over 5 states.
+Given the location of the University Hospital, the program sees patients from the entire Intermountain West, with referrals from over 5 states.
 The tertiary environment in a truly rural region of the country provides case complexity and ubiquity not seen in many other programs.

-The Huntsman Cancer Center is one of 45 Comprehensive NCI-designated cancer centers in the country.
+The Huntsman Cancer Institute is one of 72 Comprehensive NCI-designated cancer centers in the country.
 Thousands of cancer patients are treated at the Institute annually, with trans-arterial chemoembolization, yttrium-90, and ablations being performed daily.

-As a level I trauma center and major transplant center, the University of Utah provides fellows opportunities to manage trauma patients, post-partum bleeding, GI bleeding, and post-operative complications.
-The University of Utah is also an HHT center of excellence, one of twenty-four in the country, providing fellows the opportunity to participate in the treatment of this complex disease.
+As a level I trauma center and major transplant center, the University Hospital provides trainees the opportunity to manage trauma patients, post-partum bleeding, GI bleeding, and post-operative complications.
+The University Hospital is also an HHT center of excellence, one of 32 in the country, providing trainees the opportunity to participate in the treatment of this complex disease.

-The Veterans Administration provides Fellows with exposure to non-invasive imaging; including ABI, CTA, and arterial Doppler.
+The VA Salt Lake City Healthcare System provides residents with exposure to non-invasive imaging; including ABI, CTA, and arterial Doppler.
 Liver directed therapy, arterial interventions, and venous interventions are also performed.

 Clinical Work

-The PGY-5 and PGY-6 years provide strong clinical exposure to patient management in interventional radiology.
-Interventional radiology has had admission privileges at the University of Utah for years.
-Residents help with patient admissions and post-operative care.
-The service has three physician assistants that aid in clinical care.
+The PGY-5 and PGY-6 years provide strong clinical exposure to patient management in Interventional Radiology.
+Interventional Radiology has had admission privileges at the University Hospital for years.
+Trainees help with patient admissions and post-operative care.
+The service has 12 physician assistants that aid in clinical care.

-Attendings have one day per week dedicated to an IR outpatient clinic.
-IR clinic time is in the cancer center.
-Residents attend clinic weekly and are involved in treatment decisions and follow up.
+Attendings dedicate one day per week to the Interventional Radiology outpatient clinic, which is located in the Huntsman Cancer Institute.
+Trainees participate in the clinic each week and are actively involved in treatment decisions and follow-up care.

-Residents attend various treatment planning conferences; which include vascular conference, cancer specific treatment planning groups, and vascular malformation conference.
-In addition, our residents are is expected to participate in daily IR rounds conference; weekly didactics, book club, and journal conference; as well as monthly M&M conferences.
+Trainees attend various treatment planning conferences; which include vascular conference, cancer specific treatment planning groups, and vascular malformation conference.
+Our trainees are also expected to take part in daily IR rounds, weekly didactics, book club, journal conferences, and monthly M&M conferences.

 Clinical work includes: